open-telemetry/opentelemetry-js/README.md

 ## Library Author

 If you are a library author looking to build OpenTelemetry into your library, please see [the documentation][docs].
 As a library author, it is important that you only depend on properties and methods published on the public API.
-If you use any properties or methods from the SDK that are not officially a part of the public API, your library may break if an [Application Owner](#application-owner) uses a different SDK implementation.
+If you use any properties or methods from the SDK that are not officially a part of the public API, your library may break if an application owner uses a different SDK implementation.

 ## Supported Runtimes